SimonRice/tw10n/README.md

 tw10n is also available via Carthage if you prefer it to CocoaPods.

-Alternatively, you can even just copy `Pod/Classes/tw10n.swift` to your project.
+Alternatively, you can even just copy `Pod/Classes/tw10n.swift` to your project, or include it as a submodule - this is especially handy if you wish to target iOS7, which doesn't support dynamic frameworks.

 ## Contributions